The Kraft Heinz Company

 What are the main risks of holding KHC?

-Of course.
-Based on the provided data, here are the key risks of holding Kraft Heinz (KHC) stock, ordered by importance.
+Based on the provided information, here are the key risks of holding KHC (Kraft Heinz Co.) stock, ordered by importance:

 What is the price forecast for KHC in 2026?